nullpointer-io/stablediffusion/README.md

 ## Install

+Download repository from Github:
+`git clone `

+Change into the directory of the cloned Git repro:
+`cd ./stablediffusion-script`

+Install Python libraries.
 `pip install requirements.txt`

-* Note: The script is running successfully with Python 3.9.7.
-* Recommendation:  To avoid clutter of Python libraries on your workstation you should use tools like pyenv and/or pipenv.
+**Recommendation**: To avoid clutter of Python libraries on your workstation you should use tools like pyenv and/or pipenv.

 ## Execute

+Login to huggingface.co by the using the huggingface-cli.
+`huggingface-cli login`
+When prompted then paste your user token from the prerequisites chapter.
+Don't be irritated when the pasted token is not visible on the command line.

+Create image from text.
+`./stablediffusion.py "What happened to Il signor Rossi cerca la felicità"`

+For an Cuda GPU with less then 10 GB RAM.
+`./stablediffusion.py "What happened to Il signor Rossi cerca la felicità"` over10gb=False

+IMPORTANT: At the initial run gigabytes of data will be downloaded at first.